xiaohongchen01/GCP-Serverless-Cloud-Function/README.md

 ## Personal Comparison
-Google Console was more intutive to use compared to Azure.
-Azure had more coding in order to produce the same results as Google.
-Azure's Url was also really long compared to Google.
-However, Google required me to deploy the source code before testing it, taking up a lot of time.
-Azure was able to test out the code without deployment.
+Google Cloud Console was more intuitive and user-friendly compared to Microsoft Azure.
+Azure required more manual coding and configuration to achieve the same results as Google’s platform, and its generated URLs were notably longer and less streamlined.
+However, Google Cloud required deploying the source code before testing, which made the process more time-consuming.
+In contrast, Azure allowed for code testing prior to deployment, offering greater flexibility during development.